mrstocks/secret-ninja/README.md

 Url : http://elevage-fees-de-celestia.fr:3333/<br />
 Template : http://62.210.239.213:3333/public/Flat-UI-master/<br />
 Mysql Admin: http://elevage-fees-de-celestia.fr:3333/phpmyadmin/<br />
-Datamapping ORM :http://www.phpactiverecord.org/ We use the developper version not the stable on
+Datamapping ORM :http://www.phpactiverecord.org/ We use the developper version not the stable one

 <pre>
  - [ ] To do.